dotnet/EntityFramework.Docs/entity-framework/core/modeling/generated-properties.md

 ***

 > [!WARNING]
-> This just lets EF know that values are generated for added or updated entities, it does not guarantee that EF will setup the actual mechanism to generate values.
+> This just lets EF know that values are generated for added or updated entities, it does not guarantee that EF will set up the actual mechanism to generate values.
 See [Value generated on add or update](#value-generated-on-add-or-update) section for more details.

 ### Computed columns